 Click on the tabs below to view the article.

 Advantages of Owning a Home

 While some people choose the flexibility of renting and being somewhat free of maintenance while having the ability to move often, many choose ownership for other reasons.
 It would be nice to say that the main reason for owning a home is the pride of home ownership, but that’s not quite true for most people.
 Their reasons are purely economical and there are clear financial advantages.
+Best tips for buyers.

 The difference between what you owe on your home and its value is called equity.
 In the early years of a home mortgage, most of each payment will go toward the loan interest, but later it will gradually go more and more toward your principal balance (what you owe).
 Through the years your payments will reduce this balance, thus raising your equity.
 Plus, if your home increases in value, your equity will rise even more.
 Your equity is like a savings account and it could prove very important for future needs such as a retirement plan, or major purchases.

 By law, you can deduct mortgage interest and property taxes from your U.S. Federal Income Tax and from some state income taxes.
 This results in significant tax savings, especially in the early years of a mortgage when interest payments are higher.
 And you may find the tax savings alone makes it less expensive to buy than to rent.